farosaves/faro/notes/Script.md

 It's also easy to search by text, cause you find keywords in the highlighted snippets, like hop, or dino here.
 Find it on chrome webstore.

+## V5
+Faros - it's a browser extension to manage online reading.
+%% try to start with the dashboard??? %%

+It makes it easy to go back to anything you've read, by